nathansmith/fake-teams-app/README.md

 npm run start-host
 ```

-In the terminal, it will tell you the local IP address to use.
+In the terminal, you will see which local IP address to use.
 It will also still be available at the `localhost` URL above.

 ## Testing